Asian Languages & Literature

 See Asian & Slavic Languages & Literatures in the UI General Catalog to learn more about this major and graduating with honors.

 See Asian & Slavic Languages & Literatures in the UI General Catalog to learn more about earning a minor in this area.

 Students interested in teaching Chinese or Japanese at the secondary school level will need to complete the College of Education's Teacher Education Program.

 Asian languages majors need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

 You'll also have the opportunity to participate in any of several student groups or community organizations related to your major.
-They include the Asian American Coalition, Chinese Students and Scholars Association, Indian Student Alliance, Japanese Cultural Association, Thai Student Association, Taiwanese Student Association, Vietnamese Student Association, and Amnesty International.
+They include the Asian American Coalition, Chinese Students and Scholars Association, Indian Student Alliance, Japanese Cultural Association, Thai Student Association, Taiwanese Student Association, Vietnamese Student Association, the Korean Undergraduate Student Association, and Amnesty International.